Foundation Book of the Bible

 This lesson explains the first glimpse of Satan in the physical world and examines information about this spiritual being from various Bible writers.

-This lesson reviews the mistakes Eve made which led her to committing the first sin in human history.
+This lesson reviews the mistakes Eve made which led her to commit the first sin in human history.